psf/psf-tuf-runbook/README.md

     Where `XXXXXXXXXX` is the 0-prefixed serial number.

-1. **DO** run the `./bin/raw-ec-points-to-pem` script with each public key generated above, using your key type according to the following rules:
+1. **DO** run the `raw-ec-points-to-pem` script with each public key generated above, using your key type according to the following rules:

     * **IF** your keytype is "P-256", **THEN** pass `--type p256`
     * **IF** your keytype is "P-384", **THEN** pass `--type p384`

     ```bash
-    $ ./bin/raw-ec-points-to-pem --type KEY-TYPE XXXXXXXXXX_root_pubkey.pub
+    $ raw-ec-points-to-pem --type KEY-TYPE XXXXXXXXXX_root_pubkey.pub
-    $ ./bin/raw-ec-points-to-pem --type KEY-TYPE XXXXXXXXXX_targets_pubkey.pub
+    $ raw-ec-points-to-pem --type KEY-TYPE XXXXXXXXXX_targets_pubkey.pub
     ```

 1. **DO** remove the HSM.